levi0206/lerblog2/content/posts/first.md

 ---

 <!-- <font color='green'>[Updated on 2024-07-17: Add steps for installing/updating the theme and update workflow.]</font> -->
-<span style="color:green"> [Updated on 2024-07-17: Add steps for installing/updating the theme and update workflow.] </span>.
+<span style="color:blue"> [Updated on 2024-07-17: Add steps for installing/updating the theme and update workflow.] </span>.

 Hugo is a fast and modern static site generator that makes building website much easier.
 With Hugo, you can host your beautiful website on GitHub Pages, Netlify or other platforms.
 ## Create a Hugo blog